-Over 400 submissions were made with ideas and example ranging from encouraging plant-based diets and sourcing local food, to clean energy production and increasing use of technology to manage conditions.
+Over 600 pieces of evidence have been collected with ideas and examples ranging from encouraging plant-based diets and sourcing local food, to clean energy production and increasing use of technology to manage conditions.

 Staff are encouraged to continue sharing ideas and good practice on social media using #greenernhs

 The Panel, with other healthcare and climate change experts, will review the evidence to inform an interim report.
 In light of COVID-19 we are currently reviewing the timetable for publication of the interim and final reports and will provide further updates in due course.

 We will work closely with NHS staff, patient groups and other stakeholders to analyse options and test proposals ahead of publishing a final report.
 If you would like to know more please email firstname.lastname@example.org.